hazelcast/hazelcast-jet/site/docs/architecture/sliding-window.md

 To compute the output for a window, you must run every item in it through the aggregation algorithm, and you must do this computation for each window independently.
-Theoretically, you must retain all the events until the window has "closed" (event time has advanced beyond the window end) and then then pass them to the aggregation function in the correct time order.
+Since you may receive the events out of the order of their occurrence, you must retain all the events until the window has "closed" (event time has advanced beyond the window end) and then pass them to the aggregation function in the correct time order.

+## Decompose into Accumulation and Finishing

 This is where Jet takes the first optimization step: it decomposes the aggregate function into an order-insensitive (commutative) part that